omonimus1/blog-jade-rubick/content/posts/2021-04-30--the-rule-of-eight-for-strong-decision-making-meetings/index.md

 cover: eight.jpg
 author: Jade Rubick
 discussionId: "rule-of-eight"
+description: "The rule of eight is that a meeting with more than eight people isn't a decision-making meeting."
 ---

 A rule of thumb is that **a meeting with more than eight people isn’t a decision-making meeting**.